DigitalSQR/TAP-terminology/input/pagecontent/laboratory.md

 #### LOINC and units

-LOINC codes refer to the test.
+LOINC codes refer to the test result, not the test method.

-To successfully use LAB terminology,

-## Tests vs results

-## Units
-It is normally important to have comparable results, which means that each code should be associated with defined units.
+To successfully use LAB terminology, it is normally important to have comparable results, which means that each code should be associated with defined units.
 For example a result may be expressed as *concentration* or *absolute quantity*.
-Normal ranges are also related to units
+Normal ranges are also related to units.

-The authorship of these units should be taken by ...
+Therefore, the standardization of test results and respective units is an important step.

 ### References
 https://build.fhir.org/ig/HL7/US-Core/ValueSet-us-core-laboratory-test-codes.html